gardnermer/xero-test-suite/README.md

 git clone https://github.com/gardnermer/xero-test-suite.git

 # run npm install
-# npm will also install the selenium-standalaone package
+# npm will also install the selenium-standalaone package and drivers
 # globally which allows you to pull in the selenium dependencies
 npm install